 Pupils should be encouraged to: pass all quizzes; sustain a higher level of challenge in their reading on transfer to secondary school; and sustain Average Percent Correct at or above the 85% level on every book.
 Teachers should be aware of the very different pupil preferences for reading over time and the marked differences in preferences in secondary fiction and non-fiction between boys and girls (although not necessarily encouraging them!).

 Even high-achieving readers need encouragement to sustain high challenge in their reading, especially in secondary.
-Struggling readers are seriously under-challenged in secondary, and their level of accuracy is low as well.
+Struggling readers are seriously under-challenged in secondary, but their level of accuracy is low as well.
 Boys might profess more interest in non-fiction but need encouragement to read it carefully.
-Books popular with children should guide school purchasing decisions, with a greater emphasis on more challenging books in secondary.
+Books popular with children should guide school purchasing decisions in the future, with a greater emphasis on higher readability books in secondary.

-The take-home messages of this report are thus:
+The take-home messages of this report: